ax-va/Pytest-Okken-2022/13--debugging-test-failures/13-3-2--debugging-with-pdb.md

 (Pdb)
 ```

-6. Continue and go the last line of the function:
+6. Continue and go the last line of the function.

 ```unix
 (Pdb) r